-Ball lightning is a phenomena that’s been reported hundreds of times throughout recorded history but we really aren’t any nearer to finding out what it is, what causes it or why it happens.
+Ball lightning is a phenomena that has been reported hundreds of times throughout recorded history, but we really aren’t any nearer to finding out what it is, what causes it or why it happens.
 For those that haven’t come across it, in a nutshell, it’s a hot, shiny ball of something.
-That’s not very precise but that’s all we’ve got.
+That’s not very precise, but that’s all we’ve got.

 Ball Lightning Examples

 Ball lightning was reported as far back as December 1596 in John Stowe’s annals.
 Here’s what went down during a sermon in Wells, Somerset:

 There entered in at the west window of the church a dark unproportioned thing about the bigness of a football, and went along the wall on the pulpit side; and suddenly it seemed to break with no less sound than if a hundred cannons had been discharged at once; and therewithal came a most violent storm and tempest of lightning and thunder as if the church had been full of fire.

 No one was killed but a few were knocked off their feet.

 During the Great Thunderstorm of Widecombe-in-the-moor in 1638, four were killed and about 60 injured when a ball of lightning careered into the church and almost completely destroyed it.
 You can imagine how the phenomena was attributed at the time, stinking of sulphur and attacking a church.
 As far as they were concerned, Satan was on the rampage.

 The priest, George Lyde, was unscathed, but his wife “had her ruff and the linen next her body, and her body, burnt in a very pitiful manner.”
 One poor chap – Robert Mead – struck a pillar so hard that it left an indentation; his skull was shattered, and his brain hurled to the ground.
 “Master Hill a Gentleman of good account in the Parish” was thrown so violently against a wall that he died later that night; oddly, his son, sitting next to him, was unhurt.